QuickFastly/Nova-Regna/Characters/RD&PZ/Near Amago.md

 tags: RD
 ---
 > [!bug] Issue
 > This page is a stub, here as a reminder for later.
+Part of a project that is on hold.

 Friends and roommates with [[Nozomi Hijiya]] and [[Suruko Zukeran]].
 Unfortunate victim of Protagonistitis.